Ferouz legal action forces release of Australian-born babies from detention

 For over a year Maurice Blackburn has fought, on a pro-bono basis, for Australian-born babies living in detention, including running matters in the both the Federal and High Courts of Australia.
 At the heart of each of these cases was a strong belief that Australian-born babies were entitled to Australia’s protection and should not be sent to Nauru or Manus Island, and also that as a country, Australia could do better than keeping children in detention.

-Recent amendments to the Migration Act passed in the Australian Senate were set to see more than 80 of the babies Maurice Blackburn acts for released from detention, but a further 31 still faced the threat of removal to Nauru at any time.
+Amendments to the Migration Act passed in the Australian Senate were set to see more than 80 of the babies Maurice Blackburn acts for released from detention, but a further 31 still faced the threat of removal to Nauru at any time.
 In light of this, Maurice Blackburn continued its lobbying and legal campaign, seeking the release of the remaining 31 babies from detention as soon as possible.

 On December 18 2014, in light of this campaign and more than a year after legal action first commenced for Ferouz and the other Australian-born babies living in detention, the former Minister for Immigration announced that the remaining 31 babies would also be released from detention and be allowed to remain in Australia to have their protection claims assessed.
 This announcement meant that all 109 children and babies being represented by Maurice Blackburn would be released from detention.